These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to bring sleep study documentation

-Why: Sleep apnea MUST be diagnosed with a sleep study per M21-1 adjudication requirements.
+Sleep apnea MUST be diagnosed with a sleep study per M21-1 adjudication requirements.
 Without documented sleep study results, the examiner cannot confirm the diagnosis.

-Do this instead: Bring the full sleep study report including AHI score, date, and facility name.
+Instead: Bring the full sleep study report including AHI score, date, and facility name.
 If VA performed the study, confirm the examiner has access to those records in advance.

 Impact: All levels